ppasquini/FFT/README.md

 - Miani Giorgio

 ## **INTRODUCTION**
-Here there is a little summarize of our work for the implementation of the **Fast Fourier Trasform**.
+Here there is a little summarize of our work for the implementation of the **Fast Fourier Transform**.
 This Repo includes two folders, one for the 1 dimension FFT, and another one for the 2 dimensions FFT.
 Here below there is a recap of the various files and classes in the folders.

 ## **FFT_1D**